 In addition to the documentation identified in CPME 120, the following materials should be made available on-campus for the use of the evaluation team.
 In general, the materials should include any items referenced in the self-study document that were not included in the appendices, and any other information that provides evidence of compliance with the accreditation standards and their requirements.

-• Progress reports submitted to, and evaluation team reports received from, CPME and the applicable regional accrediting agency and/or state agency since the last comprehensive evaluation visit
+• Progress reports submitted to, and evaluation team reports received from, CPME and the applicable nationally recognized institutional accrediting agency and/or state agency since the last comprehensive evaluation visit

-• Correspondence about accreditation received from CPME and the applicable regional accrediting agency and/or state agency since the last comprehensive evaluation visit
+• Correspondence about accreditation received from CPME and the applicable nationally recognized institutional accrediting agency and/or state agency since the last comprehensive evaluation visit

 • Summary data regarding faculty teaching loads